szynl/esp32-internetwork-messaging-device/README.md

 The two ESP32s are currently capable of simple one way communication over the same Wi-Fi network, with one device acting as a soft access point and HTTP server and the other acting as a station.

 ## To Do
-* set up MQTT broker
+* set up MQTT IoT core
+* connect to AWS endpoint
+  * test esp32A publishing
+  * test esp32B publishing
+  * subscribe esp32A to esp32B's publish
-* test typed input
+* test typed input on different PCs
-* test two way messaging
+* test two way messaging over two different networks

 ## Hardware